typelead/eta/docs/FFI.md

 ## Overview

-The layer that interacts with Java in ETA is called the Foreign Function Interface (FFI).
+The layer that interacts with Java in Eta is called the Foreign Function Interface (FFI).
 This layer will allow you to import a Java method as a Haskell function and export a Haskell function as a Java method.
 It automatically handles the intermediate conversions between Java types and Haskell types, so all you have to worry about is the right type signature.

 ## Background

-The FFI revolves around some built-in types that ETA specially recognizes, so we'll start by introducing them.
+The FFI revolves around some built-in types that Eta specially recognizes, so we'll start by introducing them.

 ### Unboxed & Primitive Types